A white plate containing crispy chicken dressed with a tangy sauce and served with homemade tartar sauce.

 To Make the Nanban Sauce

 • Combine 2 Tbsp soy sauce, 2 Tbsp rice vinegar (unseasoned), 1 Tbsp mirin, and 2 Tbsp sugar in a medium saucepan.
-Bring to a gentle simmer over medium heat.
-Stir until the sugar dissolves completely, then remove from the heat.
+Place over medium heat.
+Bring the mixture to a gentle simmer.
+Mix well until the sugar is dissolved.
+Turn off the heat.
+Set aside.

 To Prepare the Cutlets

-• Butterfly (split) 1 boneless, skinless chicken breast: Cut horizontally with a knife, stopping ½ inch before cutting all the way through, then open flat like a book.
+• Butterfly (split) 1 boneless, skinless chicken breasthorizontally with a knife, stopping before you cut all the way through.
+Open it like a book.
+It will have two matching sides like butterfly wings.

 • Cut in half down the middle to get two cutlets.
-Pound both sides with the back of a knife or a meat mallet until the cutlets are an even thickness throughout.
+Pound both sides with the back of the knife or a meat tenderizer/mallet.

 • Season both sides with ⅛ tsp Diamond Crystal kosher salt and ⅛ tsp freshly ground black pepper.
 Coat with 1 Tbsp all-purpose flour (plain flour).
 Dust off any excess.
 Set aside.